 Cosmetic Eyelid Surgery/ Blepharoplasty Surgery for the Young

-There are various reasons for young patients attending Mr Cheung’s cosmetic clinics but the most common reasons include:
+There are many reasons why young people come to Mr. Cheung’s cosmetic clinics.
+Some of the most common reasons are:

-• Young patients wanting greater exposure of their upper eyelids often to enable them to wear eye makeup or to make their upper eyelids look more symmetrical.
+• Young people want to show more of their upper eyelids so they can wear eye makeup or make their upper eyelids look more symmetrical.

-• Young patients unhappy with their lower eyelids looking fatty and bulging.
+• Young people don’t like how their lower eyelids look fat and bulging.

-• Young patients feeling that their lower eyelids look tired and hollow.
+• Young people feel that their lower eyelids look tired and hollow.

 Upper Eyelid Anchor Blepharoplasty | Upper Cosmetic Eyelid Surgery in the Young